2022 FIFA World Cup Group D: Tunisia vs France

 The two teams had faced each other four times, most recently in 2010 friendly, a 1–1 draw.

 A Tunisian goal in the 8th minute was disallowed for offside, but Wahbi Khazri put Tunisia into the lead in the 58th minute with a low shot to the bottom right corner.
 At that stage, Tunisia was in a position to qualify from the group.
 However, two minutes later Australia went in front against Denmark in the other match taking place at the same time, which put Tunisia outside of the qualifying positions.
 In added time, Antoine Griezmann seemingly scored to make it 1–1 for France with a volley, but the goal was ruled out by the VAR for offside, despite the ball having come off a Tunisian player just before.
 Australia went on to beat Denmark, which meant that Tunisia finished third in the group and failed to reach the knockout stage for the sixth consecutive World Cup.

 Viewers tuning in to French television for the match missed that the French team had lost the game 1–0.
 TF1 switched to an ad after Griezmann had seemingly levelled the game late in stoppage time, causing French viewers to miss the pitchside monitor consultation that led VAR to rule that Griezmann had been offside.
-French football supporters awoke in shock the following morning to belatedly discover that the game had not ended in a tie at all, but in a surprise defeat for the reigning world champions.
+French football supporters awoke in shock the following morning to belatedly discover that the game had not ended in a draw at all, but in a surprise defeat for the reigning world champions.
 The incident brought to mind the time British broadcaster ITV cut for an ad break and missed Steven Gerrard scoring England's opening goal at the 2010 FIFA World Cup.